practical-dreamer/build-a-dataset/README.md

 Please note that this is just one example of the multitude of applications for these scripts.

-## Contribute
+# Disclaimer

+This project is currently under active development and may still contain bugs.
+While the scripts have been designed to work for a specific use case, extensive testing has yet to be performed.
+The functionality of the scripts can vary depending on the data and tasks.
+Please use them with this understanding.

-This project welcomes contributions from the community.
-Feel free to create an issue or open a pull request.
+I welcome contributions to improve this project.
+If you find any issues or have suggestions, please open an issue or submit a pull request.

 ## License